 For most users, their interactions with a digital product are concerned with achieving a specific goal — whether it be to book a hotel, order a ride, or buy a shirt online.

 One example of a company that is already taking a device-agnostic approach is Uber.
 Travellers on Uber can commence their journey from a voice-command device such as Google Home and finish their trip on their iOS or Android phone.
-Here the user’s journey touches two platforms but to the user is one unified continuous interaction.
+Here the user’s journey touches two platforms but to the user, it’s one unified continuous interaction.

 Consider: How you can create digital experiences that go beyond PC and mobile, but cater for multiple devices?
 What does this mean for your end user’s experience?

-Compared the Flat Design, ‘Material Design’ was created by Google in 2014 and has more depth and detail with grid-based layouts, responsive animations, and transitions and padding.
+Compared the flat design, ‘material design’ was created by Google in 2014 and has more depth and detail, with grid-based layouts, responsive animations, transitions and padding.

-- Bringing designs into 3D: The introduction of textures and patterns to flat design add an additional depth and bring products to life
+- Bringing designs into 3D: The introduction of textures and patterns to flat design adds an additional depth and brings products to life

 In today’s fast-paced, hyper-focused society, a UX Designer’s role isn’t simply about understanding a user’s customer journey.
 There’s no point in creating an exceptional product or service if no one knows you exist.
 In 2019, one of the biggest trends will be the ability to tell compelling stories around a digital experience.